-To promote beekeeping and support the local agricultural industry, the City of Chilliwack has recently adopted text amendments to the Zoning Bylaw to allow for residents of Chilliwack to keep bees in urban areas.
-An Urban Beekeeping Bylaw, designed to regulate the keeping of bees in urban areas, will be will be brought forward for Council consideration in April 2019.
+To promote beekeeping and support the local agricultural industry, the City of Chilliwack has recently adopted text amendments to the Zoning Bylaw and an Urban Beekeeping Bylaw to allow for residents of Chilliwack to keep bees in urban areas.
 The Urban Beekeeping Bylaw includes regulations regarding the location and number of beehives permitted on a property and will serve to ensure healthy beekeeping practices are followed in order to manage the spread of disease through colonies and prevent aggressive behaviours.

 Why is Beekeeping important?

 Bees play a key role in the production of most fruit and forage crops through pollination.

 Honey bee pollination in BC is responsible for over $250 million per year in agricultural production and approximately 1.5 billion per year in Canada.

 Bees are allowed in the following locations:

 - Any residential property that allows for a single family home or duplex , if the lot is 300m2 or greater

 - Institutional property in the P1 (Civic Assembly) or P6 (University Village) Zones in association with an educational program